barryclark/jekyll-now/_posts/2017-5-20-MDN-video.md

 * zoom in on parts of the screen
 * fade the background.

+Highlight key moments of the workflow, especially where the detail is hard to see: clicking on a particular icon or entering a particular URL, for example.
+Aim for the highlight to last for 1-2 seconds.
+It's a good idea to add a short transition (200-300 milliseconds) at the starts and ends of the highlights.

 Use some restraint here: don't make the video a constant procession of zooming in and out, people will get seasick.
-It's a good idea to add a short transition (2-300 milliseconds at the starts and ends of the highlights).

 You'll also be able to crop the video to the desired aspect.